8 Low Carb Keto Sushi Options (Order Guide & What To Avoid)

 Salmon Roll

-Another great-tasting low-carb sushi choice is a salmon roll; made with raw salmon, this is one of the most popular types of sushi ordered and for good reason–it tastes amazing.
+Another great-tasting sushi choice that is low in carbs is a salmon roll; made with raw salmon, this is one of the most popular types of sushi ordered and for good reason–it tastes amazing.
 Don’t forget to ask for the chef to exclude the traditionally included rice.

 Commonly Used Ingredients: Salmon, Nori, Cucumber, Spicy Mayo or Chili Sauce